bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/object-iteration.md

 #### After meeting discussion

-After the October meeting, the champions & authors of this proposal and the [Iterator Helpers] proposal met and discussed how the two proposals are related.
+After the October meeting, the champions & authors of this proposal and the [[iterator-helpers]] proposal met and discussed how the two proposals are related.
 It was determined that augmenting `Iterator.from` for this purpose would not work, since it would be ambiguous for Objects that extend `Iterator.prototype`.

-Since [Iterator Helpers] provides the needed `map` mechanism, this proposal could be adjusted to focus on getting an `Iterator` from an Object.
+Since [[iterator-helpers]] provides the needed `map` mechanism, this proposal could be adjusted to focus on getting an `Iterator` from an Object.

 ### February 2020